 Figure 3 plots current year cash savings across future investment deciles.
-The figure shows that firms with greater future investment save more cash in the current year, which is consistent with the prediction of the hedging motive for cash savings that firms will save cash for future investments.
+The figure shows that firms with greater future investment save more cash in the current year, which is consistent with the hedging motive of cash savings.

 Figure 3

 5.2 Sensitivities of Cash Savings to Cash Sources